NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Common cause

-A client or browser directly accesses a [Cloudflare IP address](https://www.cloudflare.com/ips).
+A client or browser directly accesses a [Khulnasoft IP address](https://www.Khulnasoft.com/ips).

 ### Resolution

-Browse to the website domain name in your URL instead of the Cloudflare IP address.
+Browse to the website domain name in your URL instead of the Khulnasoft IP address.

 ___